Júlia Báthory: Paris years – 1930–1940

-Moving back to Hungary - 1940
+Move back to Hungary – 1940

 Báthory remained in Paris until 1939, but moved to Budapest in January 1940 in order to save her studio.
 She worked continuously until 1944, when the operations of war reached the territory of Hungary.
 During this period she received a number of awards and accolades, including a gold medal at the Milano Trienale in 1940, awards from the Ministry of Culture in 1942 and 1943, an award from the city of Kassa in the Second Hungarian Exhibition of Applied Arts, a silver medal from the National Organisation of the Applied Artists of Hungary, and a gold medal from Budapest.

 Báthory worked abroad with interior designer Elek Falus during this period.
 She produced engraved and cut figural panneau that covered columns for the Zürich exhibition hall of the Goldberger Textil Company.
 Many of her pieces at this time were ecclesiastical.
 These pieces continued a religious theme she had used earlier when creating work in 1937 for the Exhibition of Religious Art (l'Exposition d'art religieux, 1935) in Strasbourg.
 She received great attention for one of her engraved triptichons.

 During World War II, Báthory's studio was almost completely destroyed.
 After the war ended she was frequently robbed, and a great number of irreplaceable documents, machines, and works of art disappeared.
 Her return to Hungary - originally intended as a temporary stay - became permanent.
 Despite the thefts and her separation from Paris, Báthory continued her work with enthusiasm.
 In 1949, she created an educational system for glass design at the Moholy-Nagy University of Art and Design (formerly known as the College of Applied Arts), however, the system could not be realized at that time.
 Years later in 1953, she had the opportunity to enact her educational system at the Secondary School of Fine and Applied Arts.

-Júlia Báthory, the teacher 1953 - 1970
+Júlia Báthory, the teacher 1953–1970

 The glass design program Báthory created was a unique initiative.
 She constructed the whole basis of theoretical and practical education of glass design in Hungary.
 The system is similar to the Kodály-method.
 Students learn how to work with hot glass, use drawing-derived techniques, and are exposed to the whole range of glass-work.
 This method greatly influenced the education of glass-art, and also changed the whole structure of secondary art-education in Hungary.
 She was presented with the Munkácsy prize and the title of Excellent Teacher in thanks for her work.

 At this time Báthory's attention turned towards the possibilities of hot glass.
-In 1958, she exhibited at the Brussels World's Fair - her last public, international show.
+In 1958, she exhibited at the Brussels World's Fair – her last public, international show.
 She returned from Brussels with a diplome d'honeur.
 She was awarded for her work again in 1967 and 1968.
 Báthory retired from teaching in 1970, but continued to work in her studio and started to organize her life's work.